 More on this in a minute, but if you’ve ever heard something like “my son is in the 95th percentile for his height” or “my daughter’s test scores are in the 98th percentile for her age group,” then you’ve seen social comparison in action.

 Now, when Social Comparison is used for good, people might find it to be a valuable tool for furthering their self-improvement.
-It could also prove to be an effective tool for self-motivation and positive self-image, but more often than not, Social Comparison is truly the thief of joy.
+It could also prove to be an effective tool for self-motivation and positive self-image, but more often than not, Social Comparison is truly the thief of joy because it slowly erodes our happiness over time.

 When we stop using Social Comparison as a tool for growth, we begin comparing ourselves to others in a negative way.